John Morris (voice actor)

 John Morris is an American voice actor.
-He is best known for his role as the voice of Andy Davis in the Toy Story films.
+He is best known for his role as the voice of Andy Davis in the Toy Story films and their associated video games.

-Early life
+Life and career

-John Morris graduated from the San Francisco University High School in San Francisco, California in 2003.
+Morris graduated from the San Francisco University High School in San Francisco, California in 2003.

-Career

-In 1991, while auditioning for the role of Andy in Toy Story, Morris brought some of his X-Men action figures and made voices for them; the Pixar staff loved it and gave him the part.
+In 1993, while auditioning for the role of Andy in Toy Story, Morris brought some of his X-Men action figures and made voices for them; the Pixar staff loved it and gave him the part.
 Morris was brought back on to Toy Story 3 by the request of the director Lee Unkrich.
 On the Toy Story 3 Blu-ray/DVD, Unkrich elaborated that they first had to seek out contact information for Morris, then there was a growing concern over whether his voice would sound right - fears that were relieved when Unkrich first called Morris and heard his voicemail greeting.

-He also has minor fame for voicing "Pepper Roni" in the 1997 video game Lego Island.
+He voiced "Pepper Roni" in the 1997 video game Lego Island.

-Personal life

-A 2007 graduate from the University of California, Los Angeles School of Theater, Film & Television, Morris resides in the San Francisco Bay Area.
+A 2007 graduate from the University of California, Los Angeles School of Theater, Film & Television, as of 2010 Morris resides in the San Francisco Bay Area.